Saikatdt/Retail-Lakehouse/README.md

 - **Quick Reference**: More details about the business and the dataset can be found [here](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce?datasetId=55151&searchQuery=data+engineer)

+### Business goals

+- Increase in the market penetration in the geolocation where the demand is less.
+- Increase the number of orders per customer by understanding how much each customer spends.

+### KPI

+- Customer rating
+- Product sales
+- Seller sales
+- Delivery time

 ## Tasks Involved
 - **Data Ingestion**: